Resources

 Cons of Living on Base

-2) How do I figure out how much rent I can afford?
+2. How do I figure out how much rent I can afford?

-Each duty location is assigned a housing allowance or BAH rate, based on rank, dependents, and locale.
-These rates are published by the Defense Travel Management Office; you’ll only need to obtain the zip code of your installation to determine your rate.
+Each duty location is assigned a housing allowance or BAH rate based on rank, dependents, and locale.
+The Defense Travel Management Office publishes these rates; you’ll only need the zip code of your installation to determine yours.
+A general rule of thumb is limit your housing expenses to no more than 30% of your monthly income.

-TIP: Alaska and Hawaii duty stations are also entitled to an additional housing stipend, via an ‘overseas’ Cost of Living Allowances (COLA), as these locales incur a higher cost of living for goods and services, to include housing.
+TIP: Alaska and Hawaii duty stations are also entitled to an additional housing stipend, via an "overseas" Cost of Living Allowances (COLA), as these locales incur a higher cost of living for goods and services, to include housing.

 Incidentals and Utilities

-3) Can I rent a home with bad credit?
+3. Can I rent a home with bad credit?

-If you’re contemplating your first rental, you’ll want to know and understand what is in your credit report, and what your credit (or FICO) score is, as virtually every rental application will include running your credit and consumer reports.
+If you’re contemplating your first rental, you’ll want to know and understand what is in your credit report and what your credit (or FICO) score is, as virtually every rental application will include running your credit and consumer reports.

 What makes up a credit score?
 And who determines my score?